This is an excerpt from Linda’s book, Do No Harm™ Dog Training and Behavior Manual, available to download here.

 Congratulations on making the commitment to enhance your relationship with your canine companion and best friend through training!
-In order to communicate effectively with your dog, it is important to build a foundation of benevolent leadership, good management and dog-friendly training.
+In order to communicate effectively with your dog, it is important to build a foundation of benevolent leadership, good management, and dog-friendly training.
 Dogs are an unparalleled gift to humankind and to each one of us personally.
 It’s our job to love them, to care for them, and to teach them.

-Linda Michaels, “Dog Psychologist,” M.A./Psychology a Top Ten Rated U.S. Dog Trainer — Del Mar Dog Training, may be reached at 858.259.WOOF (9663) or by email: LindaMichaelsPositively@gmail.com for private obedience instruction and behavioral consultations near Del Mar and the San Diego Coast.
-Please visit us at DogPsychologistOnCall.com All rights reserved.
+Linda Michaels, M.A./Psychology a Top Ten Rated U.S. Dog Trainer may be reached at 858.259.WOOF (9663) or by email: LindaPositively@gmail.com for private manners/obedience instruction and behavioral consultations near Del Mar and the San Diego Coast.
+Please visit us at Do No Harm Dog Training All rights reserved.